mlshapiro/jupyterlab-flake8/README.md

 $ npm run watch             # in a new terminal window
 ```

-Every time you add a dependency you much re-run `jupyter lab build`, `npm run watch`, then `jupyter lab --watch`
+Every time you add a dependency you much re-run `npm run watch`, then `jupyter lab --watch`

 ## Acknowledgment